Sexual Assault Forensic Exam

 - You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.

-- You will be asked to sign consents to do the exam, to take photos, and to release information to law enforcement if you choose to do so.
+- You will be asked to sign consents for the exam, photos, and release of information to law enforcement if you choose to do so.

 - You will be asked to give a detailed history of the assault.
-This will include the details including the date and time of the assault, where it occurred, and what you have done since the assault occurred.
-If you are wearing the clothing you wore during the assault, you will be asked to give it as evidence.
+This will include the following details: date and time of the assault, where it occurred, and what you have done since the assault.
+If you are wearing the clothing you wore during or at the time of the assault, you will be asked to give it as evidence.
 If you have already changed clothes, you may be asked to give your underwear as evidence.

 - You will be asked to change into a gown.

-- You will have some blood drawn to identify your DNA purposes and for STI testing.
+- You will have some blood drawn to test for HIV and syphilis.

-- Pictures may be taken to note bruises, scrapes, or cuts.
+- Picture(s) will be taken to document identity and note bruises, scrapes, or cuts.
 X-rays will be taken if the health care provider suspects fractures.
 It is important to mention any place that hurts.

-- The health care provider may look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.
+- The SANE provider will look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.

-- The health care provider will then perform a physical exam to collect possible evidence.
+- The SANE will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
 For women this may include collecting specimens from outside the vagina, inside the vagina, and around the anus.
 For men it may include collecting specimens from the penis, scrotum, and anus.